Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Progenitor and Explosion Model

 In this work, we compute synthetic light curves and spectra for the explosion of a $3.5\,\mathrm{M}_{\odot}$ ``ultra-stripped'' helium star \citep{Tauris2015} with an initial metallicity of $\mathrm{Z}=0.02$.
 The progenitor evolution was simulated using the binary evolution code \textsc{bec} until oxygen burning.
 In order to reach collapse, the progenitor was then mapped from the binary evolution code \textsc{bec} to the stellar evolution code \textsc{Kepler} \citep{Weaver1978, Heger1999}.

 The star underwent a Case BB common envelope event \citep{Wellstein2001, Yoon2010}.
-After the common envelope event, the progenitor was left with a mass of $2.39\,\mathrm{M}_{\odot}$.
+After the common envelope event, the progenitor was left with a mass of $2.39\,\mathrm{M}_{\odot}$, which is about the mass that remains at the onset of collapse as well.
 The composition of the progenitor at the onset of collapse is shown in Figure~\ref{fig:progen_comp}.
 It has an Fe-Si core of almost $1.5\,\mathrm{M}_\odot$, followed by an active oxygen burning shell, an inert O-Ne-Mg shell, a Ne burning shell, and an almost completely burned C shell.
 Further out, there is a thick He burning shell from $1.8\,\mathrm{M}_\odot$ to $2.2\,\mathrm{M}_\odot$, followed by a He envelope of about $0.2\,\mathrm{M}_\odot$.

 The collapse and explosion were simulated in 3D using the relativistic neutrino radiation hydrodynamics code \textsc{CoCoNuT-FMT} \citep{Muller2015}.
 At $1\,\mathrm{s}$ after core bounce, the model was mapped to the \textsc{Prometheus} code \citep{Fryxell1991a,mueller1991} to follow the evolution beyond shock breakout following the methodology of \citet{Muller2018}.
 A moving grid with an initial radial resolution of $1600$ zones was used for the simulation beyond shock breakout.
 The angular resolution was $1.6^\circ$ on an overset, axis-free Yin-Yang grid \citep{wongwathanarat_10}.
+Both \textsc{CoCoNuT-FMT} and \textsc{Prometheus} use the consistent multi-fluid advection method of \citet{plewa_99} to enforce strict conservation of partial masses during advection while maintaining mass fractions that sum up exactly to unity everywhere.